v-dinkel/FoodWeb_gLV/README.txt

 This is the Snakemake Pipeline for (1) simulating mutispecies predator prey dynamics with gLV and (2) inferring networks with 7 inference Methods and (3) Analysis script to assess inference qualities.
 This requires working Python and R environments, code Editors like Spyder and Rstudio are not strictly required but recommended to make changes to the scripts.
 Here, the Setup process of R requirements is described using Rstudio.

+Workflow description:

+generateBasicSyntheticNetwork - generates a synthetic network topology (cluster, scale free, band) with n-species, which serves as the basis for simulations generateSyntheticAbundaceData_gLV - edges of synthetic network get assigned interactions randomly, then the species abundances are simulated with the generalized Lotka-Volterra model.
+Attractor states serve as a sample, contributing to the final abundance Matrix.
+In this step ESABO network is inferred from the abundances. inferNetworksR - given the simulated abundances, networks are inferred using the R environment (SpiecEasi, CCREPE, SPARCC, Spearman, propr, ecocopula) benchmarkInferenceQuality - inference results are aggreated and qualitatively compared to the base synthetic network.
+Plots Show the TP/FP rate and

 ++ 1. Setup Python Environment

 Python & Package Management e.g. Miniforge: